 Installing these should be straight forward on macOS (using Homebrew) and Linux distros using its package manager.
 We provide the instructions for Ubuntu, and we expect users of other distros should be able to adapt it to their needs.

 Windows users are encouraged to install Windows Subsystem for Linux (WSL) and then follow the Ubuntu instructions.
+However, for E2E tests it is better to run them directly on Windows.
+Make sure that you have Python installed to be able to install dependencies using pip.

 brew install python php composer pecl install xdebug